Some positive development over AFSPA in 2022 : Assam CM | Politics

 - India

-He also said militancy was in the wane on the state, with all tribal militant groups already coming forward for talks though the demand for discussion on 'sovereignty' remained the main hurdle in resolving the issues with ULFA(I).
+He also said militancy was on the wane in the state, with all tribal militant groups already coming forward for talks though the demand for a discussion on 'sovereignty' remained the main hurdle in resolving the issues with ULFA(I).

-The AFSPA has often been termed as ''draconian'' by political parties of the north east because of the special powers it grants to the Indian Armed Forces to maintain public order in ''disturbed areas'' and its withdrawal havs been demanded by civil society groups and rights activists.
+The AFSPA has often been termed as ''draconian'' by political parties of the northeast because of the special powers it grants to the Indian Armed Forces to maintain public order in ''disturbed areas'' and its withdrawal has been demanded by civil society groups and rights activists.
 It was imposed in Assam in November 1990 and has been extended every six months since then after a review by the state government.

-The demand for repeal of AFSPA from the north east came to the fore in December last year after 13 civilians were gunned down by the Army in a botched anti-insurgency operation in Nagaland and another person was killed in subsequent violence.
+The demand for repeal of AFSPA from the northeast came to the fore in December last year after 13 civilians were gunned down by the Army in a botched anti-insurgency operation in Nagaland and another person was killed in subsequent violence.
 The demand was made to the Centre even by the chief ministers of Nagaland and Meghalaya.
-The Act is in force in Assam, Nagaland, Manipur (excluding Imphal Municipal Council Area), Changlang, Longding and Tirap districts of Arunachal Pradesh, and areas falling within the jurisdiction of the eight police stations of districts in Arunachal Pradesh bordering Assam, besides Nagaland and Assam itself.
-It was extended by six month in Nagaland by the Centre earlier this week.
+The Act is in force in Manipur (excluding Imphal Municipal Council Area), Changlang, Longding, and Tirap districts of Arunachal Pradesh and areas falling within the jurisdiction of the eight police stations of districts of the state bordering Assam, besides Nagaland and Assam.
+It was extended by six months in Nagaland by the Centre earlier this week.

-Sarma also said that tribal insurgency is almost over in Assam and credited the civil society organisations and students bodies for it.
+Sarma also said that tribal insurgency is almost over in Assam and credited the civil society organizations and students bodies for it.

 "The era of tribal militancy is over.
 All militant groups but ULFA have come overground and deposited arms ...
 Our last hurdle is ULFA(I)," he said.